lamoculoportugues/lamoculoportugues/README.md

 Please interact!
 I am very friendly.
 If I dont respond or suddenly leave that means I'm afk

-Please be respectful, I do not care if we are close friends.
-I'm not the most energetic and don’t feel like dealing with the disrespect, but I will still not allow myself to be belittled.
-If I am uncomfortable I will simply just leave/block/not respond so don't be surprised if I come off as rude
+Please be respectful and not make crude jokes/comments about me, I do not care if we are close friends.
+If I am uncomfortable I will simply just leave/block/not respond